asterinas/jinzhao-disk/demos/encrypted-VM-image/README.md

 After that, GO can launch the secure VM through a TEE-supported Hypervisor (such as QEMU).
 The Hypervisor will help calculating the measurement of the guest VM's kernel and reported to GO, to ensure that GO is launching an expected VM image.

-### Guest VM setup
+### Guest VM startup

-To fully set up a confidential VM is not easy.
-It involves complex encryption complicated among multiple parties.
+This is the Step 5 - guest disk decryption.
 Unlocking the RootFS of the guest's VM image is the main goal of the initramfs hook.
-But, before unlocking the root filesystem, the root partition should be mounted automatically during the kernel boot.
+Before unlocking the root filesystem, the root partition should be mounted automatically during the kernel boot.

-Then, initramfs hook invokes the functions in the `jindisksetup`, to open the JinDisk-formatted root partition.
+Then, initramfs hook invokes the functionalities in the `jindisksetup` automatically, to open the JinDisk-formatted root partition.

-### Portable RA
+### Portable RA and key provisioning

+This is the Step 3 and 4.
 Various remote attestation protocols can be integrated into this demo.

-Here we brief how the demo works with RA.
-For example in AMD SEV-SNP, a guest VM can makes use of the SEV-SNP hardware to obtain an attestation report via the `sevguest.ko` and `ccp.ko` kernel modules ([CCP](https://lwn.net/Articles/735732/)).
+Here we brief how the demo works with AMD SEV's RA.
+For example in SEV-SNP, a guest VM can makes use of the SEV-SNP hardware to obtain an attestation report via the `sevguest.ko` and `ccp.ko` kernel modules ([CCP](https://lwn.net/Articles/735732/)).
 The `ccp.ko` module can optionally store the VCEK certificate for the platform along with the certificate chain necessary to validate the VCEK certificate.
 This guest kernel driver is also responsible for sending the `SNP_GUEST_REQUEST` message to the ASP firmware and presenting the reply back to user space.

 The attestation report can then be sent to the Guest Owner via network.